*The tour runs with a private group of 6 or more passengers at any date you wish.

-Dates: We are pleased to be able to start your 2018 or 2019 private tour any Saturday from May through October.
+Dates: We are pleased to be able to start your 2020 private tour any Saturday from May through October.
 Departures are guaranteed.

 Pricing: As each trip is private, groups of any size will be accommodated.
 We would be happy to provide you with a fixed price based on your specific needs.
 Generally speaking, the larger the group the less expensive a charter becomes per person and trips in May, June, September and October tend to be less expensive than trips in July and August, when gulets cost more.